-Tax implications are also to be taken into account when buying a property in Spain – not only regarding the IVA (equivalent to VAT), or ITP (if buying a resale property) – approximately 10% of the value of the property in each case.
+Tax implications are also to be taken into account when buying a property as a foreigner in Spain - not only regarding the IVA (equivalent to VAT), or ITP (the transmission tax if buying a resale property) - approximately 10% of whatever the value of the property is in each case.
 We should also make sure that local taxes payable each year to the local Council are also up to date, and that there are no pending debts, because this situation could affect the property in the future.
 You can find more details here on property taxes in Spain.

 In those specific cases when the seller of the property is also a non-resident, then the buyer is obliged to make certain retentions from the total price, and pay those amounts directly to the Spanish tax authorities on the behalf of the seller, mainly as an advance on the seller’s capital gains.
 The main retention to be made is equivalent to 3% of the total purchase price.

 Are there any debts owed to the Community of Owners?

 Finally, it is also relevant to confirm that at the time of signing the property deeds there are no debts pending to the Community of Owners: those debts could affect the property too.
 In order to avoid any issues, it is recommended to obtain a certificate issued by the Community showing that the property is free of any debts; and a copy of this certificate would be attached to the purchase deeds.

 An independent English-speaking legal advisor will help you avoid any problems with these issues.
 With proper assistance, buying property in Spain for foreigners should not result in any problems.